CRUSHED GRANITE OVERLAY

 Note that our photos include real people.
 This is not just a product, it is a work of art, made by hand (many hands, actually).
 The labyrinth above was made by an all-woman crew in the Bahamas, directed by Labyrinth Enterprises, LLC vice president Judy Hopen, then our studio manager.
 Volunteer workers ranged in age from teens to 70's.

-Granite resin has a very high non-skid coefficient due to its natural texture formed by the crushed granite in the resin base.
+Granite overlay has a very high non-skid coefficient due to its natural texture formed by the crushed granite in the acrylic base.
 The surface is sealed to protect it from stains.
 As granite contains quartz crystal, the material sparkles in the sunlight.